Updated: Jan 28, 2021

 A printed Implementation Guide will be delivered to the pilot cities before they start to implement the projects.
 The guide specifies the complete methodology to carry out the Monitoring and Evaluation of the projects at the city’s chosen Tier.
 It provides helpful information is packaged with accompanying tools (e.g., spreadsheets, templates for travel intercept surveys).
 As a subset of the overall M&E, there is a detailed methodology for the Monitoring, Reporting and Verification of the GHG reductions of the projects that will feed into the Colombian Ministry of Environment’s GHG tracking system (RENARE).

 The complete toolkit will also be valuable to other Colombian cities, CIUDAT and the national government for tracking progress on TOD implementation and improving performance on GHG reduction.
 Within the guide there is a management tool that identifies different stakeholders for the 3 tiers of data collection capability.
 The M&E management toolkit allows interested parties to understand the richness, complexity and value of comprehensive data collection and evaluation.
 The figure below illustrates the stakeholders involved in the data collection, and the overall flow of information.
 When the guide is applied in a particular city, this framework can be modified to adapt it to their own local circumstances and entities.
-CIUDAT will be available to assist the cities in navigating the toolkit and to most effectively and practically fulfil their M&E requirements.
+CIUDAT will be available to assist the cities in navigating the toolkit and to most effectively and practically fulfill their M&E requirements.

 M&E management tool shows the high level information flow